What Is Tonsillitis?

 You might need tests to find the cause of your tonsillitis.
 They include:

 - A throat swab.
 Your doctor will test saliva and cells from your throat for strep bacteria.
 They’ll run a cotton swab along the back of your throat.
 This might be uncomfortable but won’t hurt.
 Results are usually ready in 10 or 15 minutes.
 Sometimes, your doctor will also want a lab test that takes a couple of days.
-If these tests are negative, a virus caused your tonsillitis.
+If these tests are negative, a virus is what caused your tonsillitis.

 - A blood test.
 Your doctor may call this a complete blood cell count (CBC).
 It looks for high and low numbers of blood cells to show whether a virus or bacteria caused your tonsillitis.